mylifesablast/phonegap-docs/docs/3-references/desktop-app/2-create-project.html.md

 ## Next Steps

-You can now test out your new app by [pairing it](/references/desktop-app/pair-with-dev-app/) with the **PhoneGap Developer App** running on your mobile device.
+You can now test out your new app by [pairing it](/references/desktop-app/pair-with-dev-app/) with the **PhoneGap Developer App** (Not longer available for IOS in Apple Store) running on your mobile device.